 Today’s Reading: Matthew 4:12-25

-Can you imagine being Peter or Andrew, James or John?
-Four fishermen sitting at work, in a place that is familiar to you a place you are comfortable with, even if things were occasionally a bit difficult, then all of a sudden Jesus comes up to you and says “Follow me, and I will make you fishers of people.”
+Imagine being a fisherman.
+Sitting at work, in a place that is familiar to you a place you are comfortable with, even if things were occasionally a bit difficult, then all of a sudden some character comes up to you and says “Come, follow me, and I will make you fishers of people.”
 How would you react?
 What would you do?